 We encourage all our pupils to take pride with their work and we have a strong emphasis on high quality presentation.
-Our school focus following Ofsted, is to ensure all children take care to present their work to the highest standard.
+One school focus following Ofsted, is to ensure all children take care to present their work to the highest standard.
 We want all our children to show eagerness to improve their work and to respond well to teacher feedback so that they can make even more progress.

 Inspiring reading is our passion.
 Our high-quality education in English will teach children to speak and write fluently so that they can communicate their ideas and emotions to others and through their reading and listening, others can communicate with them.
 Through reading in particular, children have a chance to develop culturally, emotionally, intellectually, socially and spiritually.
 Literature especially plays a key role in such development.
 Reading also enables children both to acquire knowledge and to build on what they already know.
 We are committed to enabling our children to become confident, critical readers through our teaching and through their exposure to varied and challenging material.
 Stories, poetry, drama and media are used to encourage and motivate writing within the school.